kyma-project/istio/docs/user/tutorials/01-40-enable-sidecar-injection.md

 <!-- tabs:end -->

 ### Results
 You've enabled Istio sidecar proxy injection for the specified namespace.
-The namespace is labeled with `istio-injection: enabled`, which means that all Pods created in it from now on will have the Istio sidecar proxy injected.
+The namespace is labeled with `istio-injection: enabled`, which means that all Pods created in it from now on have the Istio sidecar proxy injected.

 ## Enable Sidecar Injection for a Deployment